About Policies

 Learn how cnspec uses policy as code to define, document, and enforce security requirements

-A policy defines what cnspec checks when it scans a system.
+A policy defines what cnspec checks when it scans an asset.
 Each policy contains a set of checks, where each check verifies a specific security or configuration requirement.
 For example, one check might verify that SSH root login is disabled, while another ensures password expiration is configured.

 Together, the checks in a policy form a security baseline that cnspec evaluates your systems against.
 In Mondoo, policies are expressed as highly readable code so that they both document your security requirements and automatically enforce them.